 If your Raspberry Pi is mostly stationary it’s easiest and cheapest to just use a normal 2.5″ SATA SSD with a USB adapter.
 Here’s my recommendation:

 The Kingston A400 drive performs really well in the Raspberry Pi Storage Benchmarks.
 It’s a great drive and is cheaper than many mid-range MicroSD cards.
+Another popular choice is the Crucial BX500 which you can sometimes find in a very cheap 120GB version:

 Compact SSD Options

-There are some flash drives (a very small number) that are actually solid states.
-This one is the best one.
-I actually have a old discontinued model in my picture above.
 You have to be extremely careful when looking for these as 99.9% of flash drives are NOT solid states.
 The SanDisk Extreme Pro is a true solid state.
 The cheaper SanDisk Extreme and Extreme Gos are not (needs to be the pro).
-If you are looking at a flash drive and they don’t explicitly state it’s a solid state drive then it surely isn’t!
+If you are looking at a USB style drive and they don’t explicitly state it’s a solid state drive then it definitely isn’t!

 Other SSD Options